Poland: Economy

 Poland has a social market economy and is a regional economic power in East-Central Europe.
-As of 2023, the country's gross domestic product (GDP) is the sixth largest in the European Union by nominal standards, and the fifth largest by purchasing power parity.
+As of 2025, the country's gross domestic product (GDP) is the sixth largest in the European Union by nominal standards, the fifth largest by purchasing power parity, and ranks 20th globally.
 It is one of the fastest growing within the Union and reached a developed market status in 2018.
 The unemployment rate published by Eurostat in 2023 amounted to 2.8%, which was the second-lowest in the EU.
 As of 2023, around 62% of the employed population works in the service sector, 29% in manufacturing, and 8% in the agricultural sector, thus manifesting a highly diversified economy.
 Although Poland is a member of the European single market, the country has not adopted the Euro as legal tender and maintains its own currency – the Polish złoty (zł, PLN).

+Gdańsk, located on the Baltic in the north of Poland, is a major seaport as well as an economic and tourist zone.

 Poland is a regional European leader in terms of foreign direct investment and possesses around 40 percent of the 500 biggest companies in the region by revenues whilst maintaining a high globalisation rate and relatively high economic competitiveness.
 The country's largest firms compose the WIG20 and WIG30 stock market indexes, which are traded on the Warsaw Stock Exchange.
 The Central Statistical Office estimated that in 2014 there were 1,437 Polish corporations with interests in 3,194 foreign entities.
-Poland also has the largest banking sector in Central Europe, with 32.3 branches per 100,000 adults.
+Poland also has the largest banking sector in East-Central Europe, with 32.3 branches per 100,000 adults.
 The monetary policy is determined by the National Bank of Poland (NBP), which controls the issuing of the national currency.
 It was the only European economy to have avoided the recession of 2008.
 Since 2019, workers under the age of 26 are exempt from paying the income tax.

 The country is the 19th largest exporter of goods and services in the world.
 Exports of goods and services are valued at approximately 58% of GDP, as of 2023.
 Poland's largest trade partners are Germany, the United Kingdom, the Czech Republic, France, Italy, the Netherlands, and the United States.
 Among its lead exports are motor cars, buses, and vehicle-related accessories, machinery, electronics, electric batteries, home appliances, furniture, cosmetics, military equipment, and tobacco as well as materials such as silver, copper, steel, coal, zinc, tar, and coke.
 In 2023, the country produced 1300 tonnes of silver and was the 5th largest silver producer globally.
-As of 2025, Poland holds the world's 12th largest gold reserve, estimated at 509 tonnes.
+As of May 2026, Poland holds the world's 11th largest gold reserve, estimated at 582 tonnes.